WhatTheDickens/engl367-f19/README.md

-# Victorian Connections
+# Victorian Connexions

-Materials in development for SUNY Geneseo English 367, Fall 2019.
+Materials in development for <a href="https://c19.sunygeneseoenglish.org/courses/victorian-connexions/">SUNY Geneseo English 367, Fall 2019</a>.